 Check the logbook actually belongs to the car you’re looking at and is the most recent issue

 A logbook check comes as part of all HPI car checks we offer, and is the easiest way to ensure the right documentation is attached to the correct vehicle.
-Otherwise it will be likely that the car you’re buying is stolen or rung.
+Otherwise it will be likely that the car you’re buying is stolen or cloned.

 Stolen Car Registration Document (V5C) Check Online

 Therefore, a registration document check is an essential action to take before buying your next vehicle.
-The V5C check will determine whether it is the correct documentation for that car, and if it is not then you should postpone buying the vehicle.
+The V5C check will determine whether it is the correct documentation for that car, and if it is not then you should avoid buying the vehicle.

 This is included as part of every vehicle checker service we offer, and informs you that the logbook is the most recent issue as well as matching with the vehicle.
 Book in for a logbook check as part of our HPI checks today.